fluxcd/flux/site/faq.md

 `kubectl delete secret flux-git-deploy`

-Then create a new secret named `flux-git-deploy`, using your key as the content of the secret:
+Then create a new secret named `flux-git-deploy`, using your private key as the content of the secret:

-`kubectl create secret generic flux-git-deploy --from-file=identity=/full/path/to/key`
+`kubectl create secret generic flux-git-deploy --from-file=identity=/full/path/to/private_key`

 Now restart fluxd to re-read the k8s secret (if it is running):